briannelson95/briannelson.dev/app/(public)/frontend-mentor/results-summary/README.md

 ## My Process

 This solution took me longer than I expected mostly because of lack of free time, but I did decide to build this out onto an existing nextjs application of my portfolio website.
 I needed to first change around the structure to allow for the additional pages to be worked on as a clean slate.
 I'm using the NextJS 13 app directory which allows me to use `(group)` layouts.
 I moved my main portfolio (along with the root layout with my navigation) to a subfolder `(main)`.
 Now I have another folder at the same level as `(main)` titled `frontend-mentor` which has its own `layout.tsx` file.

+I should have built mobile first and then converted to desktop but now I know for next time.
+I will also switch to using tailwind for all styling on my next challenge too.

 ### Built With